TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The `TriBITS Package-by-Package CTest/Dash Driver`_ system using the `TRIBITS_CTEST_DRIVER()`_ can be used without this TriBITS Dashboard Driver (TDD) system.

+However, this TriBITS subsystem is not well tested with automated tests, is difficult to extend and test manually, and has other problems.
+Therefore, it is not recommended that projects adopt the usage of this subsystem.
+A simple set of cron jobs or a tool like Jenkins is likely a better option (if done carefully).

 ..
 ToDo: Import and format the contents of tribits/ctest/README related to
 .. this topic into this section.